deepaksood619/deepaksood619.github.io/docs/book-summaries/the-art-of-impossible.md

 But drive doesn't consist of just one thing.
 There are various drivers, like fear, curiosity, and passion.
 All of these provide psychological fuel --⁠ and you can harness them to achieve the impossible.

-All psychological drivers are divided into one of two categories:**extrinsicorintrinsic**.
+All psychological drivers are divided into one of two categories:**extrinsic or intrinsic**.
 Extrinsic drivers are things like **money, fame, food, and sex.** They're external to ourselves, and we chase them to win the evolutionary survival game.
 Intrinsic drivers, on the other hand, are within us.
 They're psychological and emotional concepts like curiosity, passion, meaning, and purpose.

 Psychological research tells us that extrinsic drivers only motivate us to a certain extent.
 They get weaker once we have enough money to pay for food, clothing, and shelter.
 After we've met these basic needs, it's the intrinsic motivators that take over.
 It's those intrinsic drivers we'll be focusing on in these blinks.